suburbanpuma/nnsvs-romance-language-support/README.md

 You can change the hed file in config.yaml, this is found at `/train/config.yaml`.

-NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` The values should be set as follows if using "DVX_Romance.hed":
+NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` Training will not work if these values are incorrect.

-* acoustic: 332
-* duration: 328
-* timelag: 328

-Training will not work if these values are incorrect.

 A the time of writing, NNSVS doesn't support multi-syllable words in the table.
 The UST/score will need to be written phonetically.